Who We Are

 James Cabourne is Executive Chairman and has been active in the City for over 30 years, with a focus on the insurance and re-insurance business.
 With a wide range of experience in major investment strategies, James brings an expertise for constructing business models to mature maximum value across a wide range of activities.
 This expertise brings clear and objective thinking to all Nevision’s project investments.

-Nigel Pickard joined the Nevision Board with a wealth of experience in international television.
-He was most recently CEO of UK Kids and Family and CEO of Zodiak Middle East, Asia and Australasia, following Zodiak’s acquisition of RDF Media where he was Group Director of Kids, Family Entertainment and Drama.
+Nigel Pickard joined the Nevision board with a wealth of experience in international television.
+He was previously CEO of UK Kids and Family and CEO of Zodiak Middle East, Asia and Australasia, following Zodiak’s acquisition of RDF Media where he was Group Director of Kids, Family Entertainment and Drama.
 Prior to that, Nigel held senior broadcasting positions within the UK industry as Director of Programmes at ITV and Controller of Children’s at the BBC.
 His career has included roles in production as a film editor, director and producer.
-Nigel is also currently a board member of Dial Square 86 and President of TRX.

 Tim Buxton has spent most of his career in the international distribution and financing of high end television programming.
 From founding ITEL (International Television Enterprises) in the early 80s, through five years spent at MTM Enterprises in Los Angeles, Tim has wide experience of putting together the funding for and maximising the exploitation of major drama projects.
 His Executive Producer credits of television dramas and low-budget features include: “Rebecca” for ITV, the Rosamunde Pilcher franchise for ITV, the feature “Saving Grace” and the series “Doc Martin” along with a further 30 titles.